Fractional Laser Treatment in Cedar park & Austin, Tx

 The good news is that fractional laser resurfacing is less painful than other forms of laser treatment.
 However, there will be some discomfort and you may need to take painkillers before and after the procedure.

 If you have a low pain threshold, ask your dermatologist about options such as numbing cream or sedation during your procedure.
-If you still prefer to experience minimal discomfort when undergoing this kind of treatment, consider asking for an injection of local anesthetic at the doctor’s office so that it can numb your skin during the procedure.
+If you still prefer to experience minimal discomfort when undergoing this kind of treatment, consider asking for an injection of local anaesthetic at the doctor’s office so that it can numb your skin during the procedure.

 How often should you get a fractional laser?